adamblake/Parse/README.md

-# ParseConfig
+# Parse
-Simple one-off PHP class for parsing config files and converting them to arrays.
+Simple one-off PHP class for parsing files and converting them to arrays.
 Currently supports JSON, YAML (using symfony/yaml), and INI files.
 INI parsing also supports nested arrays by using dot syntax in sections, i.e. this
 ```ini